 2.2 Lowest level permissions are routinely used regarding access or privileges within any functionality that allows interrogation of customer data.

 2.3 Account access is controlled by the ASPL IT team and relevant authorisations are required before allowing any change in access (for example, a completed new starter process), so that the employee is only given relevant access to systems.
 A given leaver’s account access is disabled on their last day of employment and passwords are changed as required to ensure they can no longer access systems.

 3 Information Security Where ASPL is the Data Controller

 3.1 ASPL regularly audits its data footprint and limits data acquisition to the minimum possible.

 3.2 By default, we retain data for as long as we remain in a business relationship with a customer.
 As soon as the relationship ends, we retain data for a further 6 years following the end of the company’s financial year in order to comply with HMRC parameters on business records.
 Once this period elapses, all data is deleted.

-3.3 ASPL responds to UK GDPR-related requests, such as Subject Access Requests and Right to be Forgotten requests, in line with the GDPR’s requirements.
+3.3 ASPL responds to UK GDPR-related requests, such as Subject Access Requests and Right to be Forgotten requests, in line with the UK GDPR’s requirements.
 Please email firstname.lastname@example.org to initiate a Subject Access Request, Right to be Forgotten request, or other UK GDPR-related request.